mikepan/GameEngineBook/text/chapter01-GettingStarted.md

 ### Future of BGE

 One downside to writing about software is that it's constantly improving.
-Even today, projects such as UPBGE are promising to dramatically improve the features and functionalities of the Blender Game Engine.
+Even today, projects such as [UPBGE](https://upbge.org/) is promising to dramatically improve the features and functionalities of the Blender Game Engine.
 We will try our best to keep this ebook as up-to-date as possible.
 What you should do as a reader, is to make sure you are always using the latest version of Blender.

 > **Test Builds**
 >